Increasing the power, pace and relevance of our science

 Image by Jessica Johnson ©.
 See www.jessicajohnsonart.com

-The overarching goal of the Data Ark is to ensure that data at Mount Sinai are managed, processed and combined in a way that optimizes the power, pace and relevance of our science.
+The overarching goal of the Data Ark is to ensure that research data at Mount Sinai are managed, processed and combined in a way that optimizes the power, pace and relevance of our science.

 Power: Scientists typically use only a tiny fraction of available data